mmuratarat/mmuratarat.github.io/_posts/2020-04-01-bash_shell_tutorial.md

 Mon Mar 30 12:25:10 UTC 2020
 ```

-#### so, how do you type commands?
+#### So, how do you type commands?

-syntaxt of commands is given in the following:
+The syntax of commands is given in the following:

 ```
 Command (-option) (something)